Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using

-To assess the accuracy of the estimated uncertainties and optimize the choice of $\sigma_0$, I construct metrics that compare the empirical coverage of a test set to the theoretical coverage predicted by Bayesian inference~\citep{Bieringer:2024nbc}.
-After drawing M posterior samples of flow parameters I split them up into m random subsets: $S_{\vec{\omega}}=\bigcup_{i=1}^{m} S_{\vec{\omega}}^i$, each representative of a smaller Bayesian inference run.
-For every posterior sample in a particular subset, I generate a million binaries $\vec{\theta}\in S_{\vec{\theta}}^{ij}=\{\vec{\theta}_k\sim \hat{p}(\vec{\theta}|\vec{\lambda}_{test},\vec{\omega}_j)|\vec{\omega}_j\in S_{\vec{\omega}}^i\}_{k=1}^{10^6}$.
-I then construct $n_{Q}$ equal probability mass $\vec{\theta}$ bins~(quantile binning) from the test set and compute the count of predicted samples in each bin.
-I then compute credible intervals for the counts and estimate the empirical coverage as the fraction of times (out of m and averaged over bins) the credible interval encloses the actual count of test samples.
+To appraise the accuracy of the estimated uncertainties and optimize the choice of $\sigma_0$, we construct metrics that compare the empirical coverage of a test set to the theoretical coverage predicted by Bayesian inference~\citep{Bieringer:2024nbc}.
+After drawing M posterior samples of flow parameters, we split them up into m random subsets: $S_{\vec{\omega}}=\bigcup_{i=1}^{m} S_{\vec{\omega}}^i$, each representative of a smaller Bayesian inference run.
+For every posterior sample in a particular subset, we generate a million binaries $\vec{\theta}\in S_{\vec{\theta}}^{ij}=\{\vec{\theta}_k\sim \hat{p}(\vec{\theta}|\vec{\lambda}_{test},\vec{\omega}_j)|\vec{\omega}_j\in S_{\vec{\omega}}^i\}_{k=1}^{10^6}$. we then construct $n_{Q}$ equal probability mass $\vec{\theta}$ bins~(quantile binning) from the test set and compute the count of predicted samples in each bin.
+We then compute credible intervals for the counts and estimate the empirical coverage as the fraction of times (out of m and averaged over bins) the credible interval encloses the actual count of test samples.
 The calibration curve is then constructed as the relationship between the empirical coverage and the nominal coverage~\citep[confidence level of the credible intervals, ][]{Bieringer:2024nbc}.
-Note, however, that for very large values of $\sigma_0$, if the walkers get stuck at a local maxima of the likelihood function, there will be biases resulting in low coverage.
-In other words, low coverage can be indicative of both under-estimation of uncertainties due to small $\sigma_0$ or biases due to very large $\sigma_0$ causing difficulty in convergence.
-This issue was not addressed by \citep{Bieringer:2024nbc}
+Note, however, that for very large values of $\sigma_0$, if all of the walkers get stuck at a local maxima of the likelihood function, there will be biases resulting in low coverage.
+In other words, low coverage can be indicative of both under-estimation of uncertainties due to small $\sigma_0$ or biases due to very large $\sigma_0$, causing difficulty in convergence.
+This issue was not discussed in \cite{Bieringer:2024nbc}.

 For comparison, we also compute calibration curves for an ensemble of flows.
 We re-train emulators using the MLE method on alternate realizations of downsampled datasets (of the same size as the ones used to train the Bayesian flow) and compute the empirical coverage of the test set with respect to the credible intervals yielded by the ensemble.
 We show that even for ensembles comprised of hundreds of emulators, the Bayesian method is better calibrated than with regard to the true distribution.